ray121088/YOLOv8_FSN_SORT/README.md

-# Individual plant detection and tracking for agricultural robotics in precision field management
+# Individual plant detection and tracking for agricultural robotics in precision field management